 Pay With GasBuddy

 Pay With GasBuddy is GasBuddy’s most distinctive feature.
-It’s a debit card that securely connects to your checking account and facilitates pay-at-the-pump transactions at thousands of gas stations across the United States.
+It’s a debit card that securely connects to your bank account (usually a checking account) and facilitates pay-at-the-pump transactions at thousands of gas stations across the United States.
 You don’t need to submit to a credit check to apply, making Pay With GasBuddy an ideal gas discounting solution for those with impaired credit.

 - Standard.
 This entry-level plan costs nothing to join or maintain.
-Members get $0.10 off per gallon at their first fill-up, then $0.05 off per gallon at all subsequent fill-ups.
+Members get up to $0.25 off per gallon when they also sign up for the Deal Alerts feature, though most retailers offer lower savings per gallon.

 Pay With GasBuddy members aren’t limited to instant discounts at the pump.
 GasBuddy partners with major retailers such as Walmart and Petco on GasBack, a rewards program that delivers targeted offers to Pay With GasBuddy members.